muratk5n/thirdwave/en/README.md

 ---

 Wanted: data journalism.
-Instead of just pretty maps, supply the data too (like below)..
+Instead of just pretty maps, also supply the data as below..
 The ISW war map could be shared as JSON data - regions are just a collection of lat,lon points of a "polygon" after all, offer download and let users plot, process DIY.

 ---